mitjanikolaus/ldr-template/README.md

 ## Rmd

 To create your own article using Rmarkdown, clone this project and edit [Rmarkdown.Rmd](Rmarkdown.Rmd) using RStudio.
 Then press *Knit* or *Knit to PDF* to generate Rmarkdown.pdf.

+## Acknowledgements

+Thanks to Matt Hilton for fixing the formatting of captions (version 1.1)!